vitessio/vt/README.md

 ## Tools Included
 - **`vt test`**: A testing utility using the same test files as the [MySQL Test Framework](https://github.com/mysql/mysql-server/tree/8.0/mysql-test).
 It compares the results of identical queries executed on both MySQL and Vitess (vtgate), helping to ensure compatibility.
 - **`vt keys`**: A utility that analyzes query logs and provides information about queries, tables, joins, and column usage.
+- **`vt transactions`**: A tool that analyzes query logs to identify transaction patterns and outputs a JSON report detailing these patterns.
 - **`vt trace`**: A tool that generates execution traces for queries without comparing against MySQL.
 It helps analyze query behavior and performance in Vitess environments.
 - **`vt summarize`**: A tool used to summarize or compare trace logs or key logs for easier human consumption.